 Confirmation: Preparation for the Sacrament of Confirmation is available for youth in grades ten.
 Candidates must have regular attendance at classes (see posted schedule), attend one retreat and regularly attend Sunday Mass.

 Missed Sacraments: Preparation for children in Grade three or older who may have missed receiving the sacraments at the traditional time.

 Anointing of the Sick: Please inform us about your sick brothers and sisters so that we may minister to them.
 Call the rectory at 926-7359 to schedule this ministry.

-Holy Orders: If you or someone you know is interested in learning more about becoming a permanent deacon or a priest, please contact Father Michael at 926-7359 or the diocesan vocational director.
+Holy Orders: If you or someone you know is interested in learning more about becoming a permanent deacon or a priest, please contact Father Kamwendo at 926-7359 or the diocesan vocational director.